gre-v-el/gre-v-el/README.md

 ---

 Hi!
-I'm Gabriel!
-I love programming!
+I'm Gabriel and programming is my passion!
 I learn since 2016 and I never stop.
-Whenever I get interested in a new programming language or technology, I learn it.
 My latest programming expedition is all about GPU programming in Rust.
 If you would like to contact me, feel free to send me an email or a message on discord!

+I am particularly interested with simulating big systems and optimizing software.

 ## Technologies: